mjordan/iipqa/README.md

 ## Usage

 iipqa should be run against you Islandora import packages prior to loading the packages with Islandora Batch, Islandora Book Batch, Islandora Newspaper Batch, or Islandora Compound Batch.
-Run it as follows:
+Run iipqa as follows:

 `php iipqa [options] directory`